joshfishman/AI-CRO/docs/Webflow-Integration.md

 1. Ensure your Webflow site is published
 2. Check that the script is loading (look for network requests to ai-cro-three.vercel.app)
 3. Try using the URL parameter method instead of the bookmarklet
+4. Make sure you're using the correct URL: `https://ai-cro-three.vercel.app/api/client-script` (not client-scrip)

 ## Advanced Usage